akishnani/Bouquet/README.md

 -   continious stream of images
 -   uses the saved images for a faster launch
 -   added favorites basket where user can drag and drop flowers into
+-   allowing users to only display images from favorite basket
+-   displaying the image meta data by double tapping on the flower

 Features still to be implemented:

--   displaying the image meta data
 -   ignoring users gestures on transparent areas of imageview
--   allowing users to only display images from favorite basket
 -   adjust image keyword search according to user’s default language setting.

 In order to run the project: